NaveenaSaranga/Python_Docker/README.md

-# Python_dockerized
+# Python_docker
-python application to a docker based container.
+python application/script into a docker based container.